yahoo/Oak/README.md

 # Oak
 > Oak (Off-heap Allocated Keys) is a scalable, concurrent, in-memory Key Value (KV) map.

-OakMap is a concurrent Key-Value Map that may keep all keys and values off-heap.
-This enables working with bigger heap sizes than JVM's managed heap.
+OakMap is a concurrent Key-Value Map that keeps all keys and values off-heap.
+This allows storing more data (up to 3 times more data) compare to using the standard JVM heap management, albeit using the same memory footprint.
 OakMap implements the industry standard Java8 ConcurrentNavigableMap API.
 It provides strong (atomic) semantics for read, write, and read-modify-write, as well as (non-atomic) range query (scan) operations, both forward and backward.
 OakMap is optimized for big keys and values, in particular, for incremental maintenance of objects (update in-place).
 It is faster and scales better with additional CPU cores than the popular Java ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).

 ## Why OakMap?
-1. OakMap provides great performance: it employs fine-grain synchronization, and thus scales well with numbers of threads; it also achieves cache-friendliness by avoiding memory fragmentation.
-[Performance evaluation](https://github.com/yahoo/Oak/wiki/Performance).
+1. OakMap provides great performance: it employs fine-grain synchronization, and thus scales well with numbers of threads; it also achieves cache-friendliness by avoiding memory fragmentation (see [performance evaluation](https://github.com/yahoo/Oak/wiki/Performance)).
 2. OakMap takes keys and the data off-heap, and thus allows working with a huge heap (RAM) -- even more than 50G -- without JVM GC overheads.
 	- To support off-heap, OakMap has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
 4. OakMap provides a rich API for **atomic** accesses to data.
 For example, OakMap supports atomic compute() -- in place computations on existing keys -- whereas the current Java ConcurrentSkipListMap implementation does not guarantee the atomicity of compute().
 OakMap’s update operations (such as put and compute) take user-provided lambda functions for easy integration in diverse use cases.
 5. Descending Scans: OakMap expedites descending scans without additional complexity.
-In our experiments, OakMap’s descending scans are 4.8x faster than ConcurrentSkipListMap’s, and perform similarly to their ascending counterparts.
-[Performance evaluation](https://github.com/yahoo/Oak/wiki/Performance).
+In our experiments, OakMap’s descending scans are 4.8x faster than ConcurrentSkipListMap’s, and perform similarly to their ascending counterparts (see [performance evaluation](https://github.com/yahoo/Oak/wiki/Performance)).

 ## Table of Contents